For consumers

 Generally, we can look at most complaints about businesses that provides financial services in or from the UK.

-For complaints about businesses based outside the UK, you may be able to get help from an equivalent complaints-handling body.
+For complaints about businesses based outside the UK, you may be able to get help from an equivalent complaints-handling body in that country.

 We have some information on our website about other organisations who may be able to help with complaints about a financial business outside the UK.